keermanish/react-page-maker/README.md

       };
     ```
     **Note** -
-      - Provide `id` and `parentID` to every dropzone
+      - Provide `id` and `dropzoneProps` to every dropzone
-      - Parent ID is nothing but an ID of current canvas (which will be available under props).
-It helps to maintain the nested state.
+      - `dropzoneProps` is by default available under props

   - **Register Elements**